Las Vegas Spas: Why Gamble When You Can Relax?

 I moved on to the Wave Room, where I tipped back in a zero gravity chair and was mesmerized by the sounds of dolphins and visions of dripping water overhead.

 Eventually, I made my way back to the women’s lounge where I dedicated myself to spending time in every single specialized room.
-There was the sauna, the stream room and the laconium, a space in which the air was heavy with herbal-infused humidity.
+There was the sauna, the steam room, and the laconium, a space in which the air was heavy with herbal-infused humidity.

 Before hitting the shower, I stepped into the igloo and let a chilling mist seal my pores.